peppidesu/partymode/README.md

 #### Default rule
 If parts of a rule are omitted or no matching rule is found, `partymode` resorts to using the default rule (`["*"]`).

+## FAQ
+### Wait, isn't this just what <other project> does?
+`partymode` is different from most inhibit tools like `caffeine-ng` or the built-in KDE menu, because they don't automatically inhibit when media is playing.
+These tools aim to solve a different problem.

+To give an example, `partymode` will allow you to inhibit suspend while listening to music, regardless of whether that window is fullscreen or not.
+When you stop playback, `partymode` will also stop inhibiting.

+### Why does my system still suspend even if `partymode` is enabled?
+`partymode` being enabled doesn't mean it will force inhibit, it only means it will apply the rules defined in the configuration.

 ## Contribute
 Feel free to report issues and PR :)